-The Airport Manager or their designate will review a random selection of AMSCR for accuracy.
-The printout of the reviewed AMSCR will be signed and dated by the Airport Manager and filed.
+The Airport Manager or their designate will review a random selection of AMSCR reports for accuracy.
+The printout of the reviewed AMSCR will be placed in a binder by the Airport Manager and an email to the crew of any improvements needed on future reports.
 Any inaccuracies noted will be communicated to the AMSCR issuer in writing.
 A new AMSCR will be completed, if applicable.